Blosc/c-blosc2/ANNOUNCE.md

 supported over NFS.
 See the release notes for the full rundown, including a couple of additive struct fields and a new error code.

-This release introduces no breaking API/ABI changes.
+This release introduces no breaking API, but this alters the ABI as two public structs have an additional field; the shared library's `SOVERSION` is bumped accordingly (8 to 9).

 For more info, see the release notes in: